 In addition, this reality may at times question if the modern oral hygiene products and teeth cleaning techniques we use today are definitely better than animal bones and bristles, feathers, sticks, porcupine quills or twigs which a portion of the world’s population still use up to this time in cleaning their teeth.

 Aside from all these, we also question if our daily diet truly plays a very crucial role in determining oral hygiene than the materials used to look after our gums and clean our teeth?

-Admit it or not, there are times when we get confused if the indigenous societies, clans and societies do not consume junk foods and processed sugars and just stick with their conventional diets, then, will brushing the teeth still necessary?
+Admit it or not, there are times when we get confused if the indigenous societies, clans, and societies do not consume junk foods and processed sugars and just stick with their conventional diets, then, will brush the teeth still necessary?

 Is it true that there are still some regions that do not use toothbrushes?

 In several regions around the world, there are still people who clean their teeth using twigs which are usually obtained from neem or oak trees.
 Arab Bedouin tribes are known to clean their teeth using the twigs which they got from an arak tree.
 This actually contains antiseptic properties.
 On the other hand, African and Muslim cultures utilize miswak which is a similar stick that naturally contains a high concentration of fluoride.

 An article posted on the National Academy of Dentistry site states that Hindu priests and Brahmins prefer to use cherry wood to clean their teeth.
 They face the sun when doing this and this is performed for an hour.
 Furthermore, there is a religious group in India, Jains who prefer to use their fingers when cleaning their teeth.
 There are other people in India who use the trigs from coconut, cashew and mango trees when cleaning their teeth.